Low Bar Squat vs. High Bar: Effectiveness and Differences

 "The low bar squat reduces shear forces on the knee joints by distributing the load more effectively across the hip joint, which can be beneficial for individuals with knee concerns," as explained by Dr John McGill, a renowned biomechanist.

-On the other hand, the high bar squat is helpful and translates well for those doing other exercises and sports that require them to generate upward force like when jumping is involved.
+On the other hand, the high bar squat is helpful and translates well for those doing other exercises and sports that require them to generate upward force, such as those that involve jumping.
+For those looking to enhance their high bar squat technique, investing in equipment like a Multi-Function Gym Rack or Jordan Premium Heavy Duty Squat Stand can provide a stable setup for optimal training.

 Another difference between the two squats is the muscles that are activated during each.
 During the low bar squat, the posterior chain is activated, this involves the muscles on the backside of the body such as the hamstrings, lower back and glutes.
 Low bar squats are particularly effective in building strength in the posterior chain, which is critical for overall athletic performance," as stated by Dr Stuart McGill.